Updated: Feb 8

 In 1971 Piers obtained a motorcycle licence and won a long-distance rally, riding his Norton Commando from Paris to Iran.
 In 1973 he married Georgina Youens daughter of the Queen’s Chaplain, but very sadly after only a year of marriage, she perished in the 1974 Turkish Airlines DC-10 crash north of Paris.

 It was after his wife's death that Piers took up motorcycle racing and became a regular in the Formula 750 World Championship, becoming great friends with Barry Sheene and Steve Parrish.
-Piers died whilst lying 5th in the ‘BRC’ Formula 750 race on the GP circuit at Brands Hatch having qualified fastest in practice, when he crashed exiting Clearways Bend.
+Piers died whilst lying 5th in the ‘BRC’ Formula 750 race on the GP circuit at Brands Hatch on the 30th October 1977, having qualified fastest in practice, when he crashed exiting Clearways Bend.

 Piers died at just 31-years of age and would be remembered for being a true Playboy, with many fantastic anecdotes proving testament to his exploits both on and off the track.
 His confrontations with authority being legend and he is still remembered with a smile by all who knew him at that time.